 - Kling v.
 Fidelity Management Trust Co., Case 01-11939 (D. Mass.) ($10.85 million recovery for breach of fiduciary duty related to investment in employer stock in 401(k) plan).

 - Kennedy, et al. v.
 United Healthcare of Ohio, Inc., Case C2-98-128 (S.D.
 Ohio) ($1.95 million recovery for the miscalculation of benefits under group medical plans).

 Joel is active in the American Bar Association’s Labor and Employment Section, serving as Co-Chair of subcommittees within the ABA’s Employee Benefits and Employment Rights & Responsibilities committees.
 He is also active in The Hay-Sell Pittsburgh American Inn of Court, where he has served in various leadership positions, including Co-President and serving on the Executive Board.
-Additionally, Joel is a member of the Union Lawyers Alliance of the AFL-CIO, the Allegheny County Bar Association, and a Fellow of the American Bar Foundation.
-Joel has been selected as a Pennsylvania Super Lawyer for 2021 and 2022.
-Additionally, he was recently elected by the Board of Governors of the American College of Employee Benefits Counsel to be inducted as a Fellow in the College at the College’s annual dinner to be held on September 17, 2022.
+Additionally, Joel is a member of the Union Lawyers Alliance of the AFL-CIO, the Allegheny County Bar Association, and The National Trial Lawyers, and a fellow of the American Bar Foundation.

 Joel frequently writes and speaks on employee benefits topics.
 He has been a contributing author to two leading ERISA treatises: Employee Benefits Law (4th edition) (Bloomberg BNA Books) and ERISA Litigation (5th and 6th editions) (Bloomberg BNA Books).
 His recent papers and presentations include: